 In August 2016, the University of Wisconsin Carbone Cancer Center (UWCCC) was awarded a five-year Specialized Programs of Research Excellence (SPORE) grant of \$12,000,000 from the NCI and the National Institute of Dental and Craniofacial Research to improve treatments and outcomes for head and neck cancer (HNC) patients.
-HNC is the sixth most common cancer across the world with approximately 56,000 new patients diagnosed every year in the U.S. As a key component of this grant, the

-UWCCC researchers completed testing of iopofosine in various animal HNC models and initiated the first human clinical study enrolling up to 30 patients combining iopofosine and external beam radiation treatment (EBRT) with recurrent HNC in the fourth quarter of 2019.
+HNC is the sixth most common cancer across the world with approximately 56,000 new patients diagnosed every year in the U.S. As a key component of this grant, the UWCCC researchers completed testing of iopofosine in various animal HNC models and initiated the first human clinical study enrolling up to 30 patients combining iopofosine and external beam radiation treatment (EBRT) with recurrent HNC in the fourth quarter of 2019.
 UWCCC has completed the part A portion of a safety and tolerability study of iopofosine in combination with EBRT and preliminary data suggest safety and tolerability in relapsed or refractory HNC.
 The reduction in the amount or fractions (doses) of EBRT has the potential to diminish the (number and severity of) adverse events associated with EBRT.
 Patients with HNC typically receive approximately 60-70 Grays (Gy) of EBRT given as 2 - 3 Gy daily doses over a six-week timeframe.
 Patients can experience long-term tumor control following re-irradiation in this setting; however, this approach can cause severe injury to normal tissue structures, significant adverse events and diminished quality of life.
 Part B of the study was to assess the safety and potential benefits of iopofosine in combination with EBRT in a cohort of up to 24 patients.
 This portion of the study has fully enrolled, and data were reported at the ASTRO 2024 conference on March 2, 2024.
 Complete remission was achieved in 64% of patients, with an ORR of 73% (n=11).
 Prior to treatment with iopofosine I 131, six patients had multiple recurrences, and one had metastatic disease, both of which are indicative of poor outcomes.
-Additionally, in the study we observed durability of tumor control with an overall survival of 67% and progression free survival of 42% at 12 months.
+Additionally, in the study we observed durability of tumor control with an overall survival of 73% and progression free survival of 36% at 12 months.
 Eleven patients (92%) experienced a treatment-related adverse event.
-Treatment-related adverse events of grade 3 or higher occurring in 20% or more patients were thrombocytopenia (75%), lymphopenia (75%), leukopenia (75%), neutropenia (67%), and anemia (42%).
-Observed adverse events were consistent with the known toxicity profile of iopofosine I 131 in combination with external beam radiation for a treatment of solid tumo
+Treatmentrelated adverse events of grade 3 or higher occurring in 20% or more patients were thrombocytopenia (75%), lymphopenia (75%), leukopenia (75%), neutropenia (67%), and anemia (42%).
+Observed adverse events were consistent with the known toxicity profile of iopofosine I 131, with cytopenias being the most common.
+All patients recovered.
+We believe that these data support the notion of enhanced patient outcomes when combining the use of iopofosine I 131 in combination with external beam radiation for a treatment of solid tumors.